Metastability and time scales for parabolic equations with drift 2: the general time scale: Trace Process

 By \eqref{eq:revm1},

 and therefore, we can deduce from \eqref{eq:revm3} that

 This completes the proof. \end{proof}

 \textbf{Acknowledgement. } C. L. has been partially supported by FAPERJ CNE E-26/201.117/2021, and by CNPq Bolsa de Produtividade em Pesquisa PQ 305779/2022-2.
-J. L. was supported by supported by KIAS Individual Grant (xxx Research Project Number here) at Korea Institute for Advanced Study, National Research Foundation of Korea (NRF) grant funded by the Korea government (No. 2022R1F1A106366811, No. 2022R1A6A3A13065174) and Seoul National University Research Grant in 2022.
+J. L. was supported by the KIAS Individual Grant (HP093101) at Korea Institute for Advanced Study, the National Research Foundation of Korea (NRF) grant funded by the Korea government (No. RS-2019-NR040050, No. 2022R1F1A106366811, No. 2022R1A6A3A13065174), and Seoul National University Research Grant in 2022.
 I.S was supported by NRF grant funded by the Korea government (MSIT) (No. 2022R1F1A106366811, 2022R1A5A600084012, 2023R1A2C100517311) and Samsung Science and Technology Foundation (Project Number SSTF-BA1901-03), and Seoul National University Research Grant in 2022.
 I. S and J. L are grateful for the invitations from CIRM and the University of Rouen, where significant portion of this collaboration took place.
 I. S. thank to KIAS for their support as an associate member.